-A dad wrote to us describing how he felt after his son’s funeral:
+A dad emailed The Lullaby Trust, describing how he felt after his son’s funeral:

 Birthdays, holidays and the anniversary of the death can trigger periods of intense pain and suffering.
 These are all normal reactions.
 You and your partner may experience your grief differently, and may have difficulty in sharing feelings.
 You may feel isolated, even though you are part of a couple.
-One of you may want to talk often about the baby while the other may not even want to hear the baby’s name spoken.
+One of you may want to talk often about your child while the other may not even want to hear their baby’s name spoken.

-“Chris didn’t want to talk, that was his way of dealing with it, whereas I wanted to talk about Jack all the time, to keep his name on people’s lips.
+“He didn’t want to talk, that was his way of dealing with it, whereas I wanted to talk about our son all the time, to keep his name on people’s lips.
 I would lie awake at night and there he was, forgetting all his worries, asleep.
-Losing Jack put an enormous strain on our relationship, but in the end it bonded us together completely.
+Losing our son put an enormous strain on our relationship, but in the end it bonded us together completely.
 It would take an atomic bomb to split us apart now.”

 One dad said:

 “We coped in different ways – she grieved, I didn’t.
 I began to feel overwhelmed by the burden of supporting my wife and children while at the same time trying to cope with my own feelings.”

 Friends and relatives often treat parents differently after the death of a child.
 Fathers are often asked “how is your wife?”, and people may forget to say “how are you?”